capoony/ECMSD/README.md

 ### Taxonomic Hierarchy

-Determines the taxonomic level for classification (e.g., species, genus, family).
+Determines the taxonomic level for classification (e.g., species, genus, family, order, phylum or kingdom).
 Lower levels provide more specific identification but may have reduced sensitivity.

 ## Troubleshooting